Resshma-25/Cost-Optimization-Analysis/README.md

  **Conclusion**

 This project highlights the application of data science in cost optimization, combining technical analysis with business insights.
-It aligns with IBM’s focus on data-driven decision making, cost efficiency, and cross-functional collaboration.
+It aligns with  focus on data-driven decision making, cost efficiency, and cross-functional collaboration.